The Fastest Crochet Stitches and How Much Yarn They Use

 Table of Information

 The below information on each swatch is based on 15 minutes of crochet, beginning with the stitch that covers the most area to the stitch which covers the least area.
-Hence the treble stitch is the fastest, all the way down to the aligned cobble stitch being the slowest.
+Hence the Treble Stitch is the fastest, all the way down to the Even Moss Stitch being the slowest.

 • You will find a picture of each stitch below, with the more uncommon stitches having a link to the pattern.